 Currently, the government’s Department of Education gives no benchmarks for the identification of the Most Able when they enter secondary school.
 At Bradon Forest, we use Year 7 CAT results to make a judgement based on students’ ability across both English and Maths.
 Our philosophy here is to identify the students who have the greatest potential across all curriculum subjects, as dictated by the foundation skills in literacy and numeracy.
 Being a Most Able student means higher academic expectations, but also greater opportunities to widen their educational experience.
 Whilst we identify students on their potential before entering Bradon Forest we are committed to being flexible in how we identify Most Able students and welcome suggestions from subject teachers and parents as students develop their cognitive ability from Year 7 to 11.
 Each student will be monitored on a case by case basis in order to unlock their true potential.
 We have now included a comprehensive list of students identified as Most Able based on a subject specific criteria meaning students are considered Most Able in individual subjects where they show an aptitude and dedication to their learning in these subjects.

-Examples of the subject specific criteria on which subjects will base their judgement on can be seen at the back of the Most Able booklet below.
-Any queries: email@example.com marked for the attention of the Most Able Coordinator, Mr J Koniarski
+Examples of the subject specific criteria on which subjects will base their judgement on can be seen on the back of the Most Able booklet below.
+Any queries: firstname.lastname@example.org marked for the attention of the Most Able Coordinator, Mr J Koniarski.